junxit/us-congress-bills-116/metadata.md

 - 2019-02-25 — Introduced in Senate
 - 2019-02-25 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-04-03 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2019-07-24 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker without amendment.
+With written report No. 116-65.
+- 2019-07-24 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker without amendment.
+With written report No. 116-65.
+- 2019-07-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 161.